tec1group/Software/games/README.md

    If you can find the Magic Square, press 'GO' to play again.

 ## Segment Game
-This game  by Jim Robinson is a game of good timing and a quick reaction.
+This game  by Jim Robertson is a game of good timing and a quick reaction.
 ### To Play
 The player is to press **any key** when a moving target is in the bottom segment on the 3rd LED segment from the right.
 On each hit the moving segment restarts and moves faster.
-When a sucessful hit occurs, the current hit count is displayed (modification by me).
+When a successful hit occurs, the current hit count is displayed (modification by me).
 Can you hit the target more than 30 times in a row??
 If you miss one target, it's game over.

         A D D R E S S       D A T A
       --   --   --   --     --   --